-While most preppers store food and water just enough to lats them 3-6 months, which is better than nothing but in certain situations that will not be enough.
+While most preppers store food and water just enough to last them 3-6 months, which is better than nothing but in certain situations that will not be enough.
 In major SHTF events like, nuclear winters, volcanic eruptions, pandemics and so on where you have limited time to stay safe outside which in turn will limit your ways on how you will resupply yourself with food and water.
 Usually, people who prep with foods that last 25 years also have either a bug out plan or a bug in plan, whichever it is you can be certain that security for their supplies is one of their main concerns.
-If you need more information about how viable is a bug in plan check out my article Staying home during SHTF.
+If you need more information about how viable a bug in plan is, then check out my article Staying home during SHTF ( Can you? ).

 The US government has a detailed plan for any SHTF situation if you want to read more about it check out my article on US government SHTF plans.